 Best Cava: Dibon Cava Brut Reserve

-As all-natural and organic food has become more popular, so have natural wines made with minimal human intervention.
+Natural wines are a growing category of wines, which is loosely defined as wines that are made with minimal human intervention.
 And these pure wines feature some brilliant sparklers worth exploring.
 In many wine-making areas, the concept of natural wine is nothing new.
 Many of Spain’s cava producers did not employ modern practices as they became available, relying instead on trusted traditional techniques.
 They’re also generally affordable, rivaling prosecco’s lower price.

 A perfect example of cava is Dibon Cava Brut Reserve.
 The trio of grapes—Macabeo, Parellada, and Xarel-lo—are grown with organic and biodynamic farming practices, and the wine is left as unadulterated as possible.
 In this Spanish sparkler, you'll enjoy steady, tiny bubbles against a vivacious fruitiness balanced with ideal acidity.
-It has a delicious feel-good taste that is a testament to the natural methods used to produce it.
+It has a delicious feel-good taste.

 Best Sparkling Rosé: Yellow Tail Pink Bubbles Sparkling Rosé